HuskyChaos/writeup-b3dr0ck/README.md

 3. Little bit more digging.

 Usually my next move is to "curl -v" the page, "searchsploit" the version number, using "feroxbuster"
 and more but it was all just a waste of time except "nc".
-I tried using nc to see if i can get something and voilah
+I tried using nc to see if i can get something and i was right to do so.

 ![pseudo-shell](./pseudo-shell.png)
 I get some kind of pseudo shell.